OSCA-Kampala-Chapter/First-contribution-practice/README.md

 #### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

-Questions can be asked by raising a `Discussion` with a `Q&A` tag.
+Questions can be asked by raising a [Discussion](https://github.com/OSCA-Kampala-Chapter/First-contribution-practice/discussions) with a `Q&A` Category tag.
+Click [New Discussion](https://github.com/OSCA-Kampala-Chapter/First-contribution-practice/discussions/new)

-Issues arising from using this repository's code can be outlined under the `Issues` tab
+Issues arising from using this repository's code can be outlined under the [Issues](https://github.com/OSCA-Kampala-Chapter/First-contribution-practice/discussions) tab

 **Just add your name to the alphabetical list in [Contributors.md](./Contributors.md) and optionally, a link to your GitHub account**